 December 6: Member registration opens

 December 13: General registration opens

-Sasha taqwšəblu LaPointe is from the Upper Skagit and Nooksack Indian Tribes.
-Native to the Pacific Northwest she draws inspiration from her coastal heritage as well as her life in the city.
+Sasha taqʷšəblu LaPointe is from the Upper Skagit and Nooksack Indian Tribes.
+Native to the Pacific Northwest, she draws inspiration from her coastal heritage as well as her life in the city.
 She writes with a focus on trauma and resilience, ranging topics from PTSD, sexual violence, the work her great grandmother did for the Lushootseed language revitalization, to loud basement punk shows and what it means to grow up mixed heritage.
 Sasha teaches creative writing at the Native Pathways Program at Evergreen and is a mentor for Seattle’s youth poet laureate program.
-Her memoir Red Paint has received starred reviews from Kirkus and Shelf Awareness and is available through Counterpoint Press.
-Her collection of poetry Rose Quartz is available through Milkweed Press.
+Her memoir, Red Paint, has received starred reviews from Kirkus and Shelf Awareness and is available through Counterpoint Press.
+Her collection of poetry, Rose Quartz, is available through Milkweed Press.
 Her essay collection, Thunder Song, is forthcoming from Counterpoint Press.

 Most classes are offered at a general and member tuition rates based on instruction hours, with Hugo House members receiving a 10% discount on classes fewer than six sessions.

 Early bird discounts are available during the first two weeks of registration and apply to both general and member tuition rates.

 To help provide financial accessibility to our class offerings, some classes each quarter are offered with a sliding-scale tuition model, allowing students to pay what they can for the class.
 For these classes, tuition increments starting at $5 and going up to 125% of the standard pricing will be listed on the page.